 Where Analysis and Production Fit In

 In the traditional electronic discovery reference model (EDRM), review, analysis, and production are listed as independent e-discovery phases.
-For the purposes of this guide, we are combining all three into one section since they are all interconnected.
+For the purposes of this guide, we are combining all three into one section since they are interconnected.

 The output of the review effort feeds into the production stage of e-discovery, described in greater detail below at the end of this section.